 - to define, implement and manage the OMV carbon strategy process

 - to monitor, calculate and report OMV’s GHG emissions

 - to define OMV’s GHG reporting protocols and Tools

 CDP is a nonprofit organization which holds the largest collection of self-reported climate change data and is an important investment decision tool, especially for SRI investors.
-We report since 2011 to CDP and belong since years to the top CDP performers in the Oil & Gas Industry.
+We report to CDP since 2011 and we have been among the top CDP performers in the Oil & Gas Industry for several years now.